Apply for the Emilie Pickens Scholarship

 Deadlines & Important Dates

-- March 22, 2019: Interview date, time and location will be confirmed for candidates
+- March 14, 2020: Finalist interviews held.
+(Time and location will be confirmed for candidates.)

-Notification of scholarship award winners will take place on March 29, 2019.
-Scholarships will be awarded to each winner after receipt of written verification from an accredited college or university that the awardee is officially enrolled for Fall 2019.
+Notification of scholarship award winners will take place on March 16, 2020.
+Scholarships will be financially awarded to each winner after receipt of written verification from an accredited college or university that the awardee is officially enrolled for Fall 2020.